waggle-sensor/waggle/user_documentation/tutorial.md

 ## Waggle boot-ups

 Plug on wagman's power adapter.
-After a few seconds, 'ALIVE' LED of both nodecontroller and extension_node will be blinking.
+Within several seconds, 'ALIVE' LED of both nodecontroller and extension_node will be blinking.
 At the first time of booting the two devices will be rebooting automatically.
 After re-booting, you should be able to connect to nodecontroller:
 [SSH connection.md] (./SSH_connection.md)

 And then, follow the instruction: